Adult comics: The Comics Code Authority

 In 1954, a psychologist Dr. Fredric Wertham came out with a book Seduction of the Innocent that claimed that the rise in juvenile delinquency being reported in the news at the time was fueled by comic books.
 He claimed that Batman and Robin were encouraging homosexuality, and decried the bondage seen in Wonder Woman's comic book.
 EC Comics came under criticism for the graphic violence and gore seen in its crime and horror books.
 EC publisher William Gaines was called before a Senate committee to testify, but he remained defensive saying that he was already censoring the more extreme things from his books.
 Partly in order to avoid the government imposing a solution, the other major publishers banded together to form the Comics Code Authority which would screen comics before they went to press, and only allow the Code mark to appear if the comic passed their standards.

-The Code was alarmingly strict.
+The Code was strict.
 It barred publishers from using the words 'crime,' 'horror' or 'terror' in their titles, thus forcing EC to abandon some of their most popular titles.
 Police officers could not be portrayed in a negative light, and if a villain committed murder, he would have to be caught and punished by the end of the story.
 No mention was allowed of vampires, werewolves or zombies, another swipe at EC.
 Years later when Marvel introduced zombies into their books, they had to call them 'zuvembies' in order to pass the Code.
-In general, DC and Marvel were supportive of the Code, but EC struggled to cope with the new rules, and eventually abandoned most of their titles to focus on Mad Magazine, which did not need Code approval.
+In general, DC and Marvel were supportive of the Code, but EC struggled to cope with the new rules, and eventually abandoned most of their titles to focus on Mad magazine, which did not need Code approval.

 The code also contained provisions against suggestive or salacious illustration, and required that females be drawn realistically without undue exposure.
 This was a knock at Fiction House's good girl art covers, and may have contributed to Fiction House's closure.